Most teens do want to be adopted

 This powerful story was the keynote speech at Growing Together: a retreat for parents of persons with Fetal Alcohol Spectrum Disorder (FASD) in January 2010.
 Hi, my name is Nicolas.
 First of all, I’d like to thank the organizers of this retreat for asking me here to share with you.
 I’d also like to thank […]

-Openness agreements—building bridges between people
+Openness in adoption — building bridges between people

-Openness in adoption enables members of the adoption circle to maintain family and cultural connections and relationships, and assists the child in developing a strong, healthy identity.”
+Openness in adoption enables members of the adoption circle to maintain family and cultural connections and relationships, and assists the child in developing a strong, healthy identity.
 This is one of the five core values guiding the adoption practice for BC’s Waiting Children, and one that is contributing to the changing nature of adoption.
 Led […]

 The grandmother clause